lavallone/Breakout_RB/README.md

     return new_dfa
 ```

 Depending on the case, *expert.py* takes on different "roles".
-In *imitation learning* scenario represents the *expert* which produces traces for the *learner*.
-In the normal scenario, it embodies the *Restraining Bolt* agent that needs both to learn the optimal policy and to act so as to conform as much as possible to the LTLF/LDLf specifications.
+In the *imitation learning* scenario represents the *expert* which produces traces for the *learner*.
+In the normal scenario, instead, it embodies the *Restraining Bolt* agent that needs both to learn the optimal policy and to act so as to conform as much as possible to the LTLF/LDLf specifications.

 ## References
 <a id="1">[1]</a>